James E. Brau: Honors and awards

-Upon graduation from USAFA, Brau received the award as Outstanding Cadet in Physics of the Class of 1969.
+Upon graduation from USAFA, Brau was named the Outstanding Cadet in Physics of the Class of 1969.
 He was a Hertz Foundation Fellow for the duration of his graduate work at MIT.

 In 2000, Brau was elected a Fellow of the American Physical Society, for "contributions to the development of particle detectors, particularly calorimeters and vertex detectors, and for studies of the properties of the Z boson with the SLD".

 Brau is a senior member of the Institute of Electrical and Electronics Engineers.

 At the University of Oregon in 2006, Brau was named Philip H. Knight Professor of Natural Science, an endowed position funded by Oregon alumnus Philip H. Knight.

 In 2009 he was elected a Fellow of the American Association for the Advancement of Science, for "distinguished contributions to the field of elementary particle physics, particularly for developing and applying new technologies to facilitate precision tests of the Standard Model".

 In 2011, Brau received the University of Oregon Research Innovation Award.
 In 2012, he was chosen to deliver the Inaugural Presidential Research Lecture at the University of Oregon.

+As a team member of the LIGO discovery team, Brau was a co-recipient of each of the following prizes: 2016 Gruber Cosmology Prize, 2016 Special Breakthrough Prize in Fundamental Physics, 2017 Royal Astronomical Society Group Achievement Award, and the 2017 AAS Bruno Rossi Prize.